vrai-group/guided-infant-generation/README.md

 In addition, you can download the MINI-RGBD dataset.
 For more information, you can refer to the README in the <i>data/Syntetich_complete/REAMDE.md</i> folder.

+## models
+To use the framework you have the possibility to define your own architecture or use the existing ones.
+For more information refer to the README in the src/models/README.md forlder

 Directory tree src